micahmo/SoundBoard/README.md

 >
 > Note that audio playback to multiple output devices is not guaranteed to be 100% synchronized.
 This functionality is not officially supported by Windows or [NAudio](https://github.com/naudio/NAudio), so SoundBoard is creating separate audio streams to each device which have the potential to drift.

+###### Pass through an audio input device

+You may also select an input to pipe to your output(s).
+This is essentially an audio passthrough, and should be roughly equivalent listen feature in the Windows sound properties.
+You may optionally tweak the desired latency in the configuration file.
+A too-low latency may result in choppy audio.

 ## License

 This code is licenced under the [MIT License](https://opensource.org/licenses/MIT).